lsst/dp0-2_lsst_io/tutorials-examples/portal-intermediate.rst

 2. Query the DiaSource table
 ============================

 2.1.
-Clear the previous search and return to the main Portal interface (use the "RSP TAP Search" button at upper left).
+Clear the previous search and return to the main Portal interface (use the "DP0.2 Catalogs" tab on top of your screen).

 2.2.
 Select "View" as "Edit ADQL", enter the following ADQL query.
 This query will retrieve all of the DiaSource table entries (i.e., all of the individual measurements on the difference images) for this DiaObject.